The Multi Academy Trust Board

 The directors are responsible for the three core governance functions – setting the strategic direction of the Trust and the academies within the Trust, holding the Headteachers to account and ensuring financial probity.
 Directors work with the local governing bodies to ensure the quality of education and financial management provided at each academy.

-The MAT Directors
+The Trust Directors

 CHAIRMAN OF THE BOARD